axondeepseg/axondeepseg/docs/source/documentation.rst

     ---- image_2_axon_morphometrics.xlsx

-Please note that when using the ``axondeepseg_morphometrics`` command, the console output will be logged in a file called *ads_base.log* in the current working directory.
+Please note that when using the ``axondeepseg_morphometrics`` command, the console output will be logged in a file called *AxonDeepSeg.log* in the current working directory.

 Axon Shape: Circle vs Ellipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~